joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/02/weather/new-york-heat-record-100-degrees-central-park.html

 **Jury Deadlocks on Felony Count for Golden Gate Bridge Protesters**\
 `Seven activists shut down the bridge in 2024 to protest American-backed military attacks in Gaza.
-They were each convicted of several misdemeanors, but avoided a conviction on a charge that had a potential 15-year prison sentence.`\
+They avoided a conviction on the most serious charge but were found guilty of misdemeanors.`\
 https://www.nytimes.com/2026/07/02/us/golden-gate-bridge-protests-verdict.html

 **This Is the Sandwich of the Summer**\